ChicoState/ux-catalyst/phaseI/README.md

 Competiive Analysis:

 + We found that our competitors generally had applications that were easy to use.

-+ We found that one of the places that competitors were weak and presented an opprotunity for our product was a lack of resources and customization

-+ We found that features were limited for non-paid tier
+We found that one of the places that our competitors were weak and presented an opprotunity for our product was a lack of resources and customization.
+Another weakness we found was that features were limited for non-paid tier

 Heuristic Evaluation: